stevemu/my-os-kernel/README.md

 To run the code, I recommend you run it in a Ubuntu virtual machine with qemu emulator.
+This is coding envrionment I have success with.
+I had trouble compiling running the bochs emulator in macOS.

 You will need to install qemu emulator inside your Ubuntu virtual machine.